HP Inc shares soar, HPE's volatile in first day of trade since split

 HPE shares had been trading on a when-issued for the past two weeks.

-HPE had a market capitalization of roughly $27 billion, while HP Inc, led by Dion Weisler, was valued at about $22 billion after the split.
+HPE had a market capitalization of roughly $27 billion (£17.51 billion), while HP Inc, led by Dion Weisler, was valued at about $22 billion after the split.

 Hewlett-Packard Co was founded 76 years ago in a Palo Alto garage by Bill Hewlett and Dave Packard and went on to become one the most storied companies in technology.